The Winter Youth Olympic Games are just 300 days away, and here's what to expect.

 Here are the new features to watch out for at Lausanne 2020.

-The vertigo-inducing event involves scaling mountains on skis (or carrying them depending on the severity of the ascent), before skiing back down.
+The vertigo-inducing event involves scaling mountains on skis (or carrying them depending on the difficulty of the climb), before skiing back down.

 Elsewhere, new disciplines have been introduced to reflect innovation and achieve full gender equality among the 1880 competing athletes..